-This Water Supply Assessment represents a comprehensive water supply plan for the Garden Gate Tower Project.
+This Water Supply Assessment represents a comprehensive water supply outlook for the City View Plaza Project.
 In summary:

-- (1) Total potable water demand for this Project is estimated at 104.9 acre-feet per year for Option 1 and 144.1 acre-feet per year for Option 2.
-Water usage associated with Options 1 and 2 for this Project represent a 0.07% and a 0.10% increase in total system usage, respectively, when compared to SJW's pre-drought 2013 potable water production.
+- (1) Total net potable water demand for this Project is estimated at 385.9 acre-feet per year.
+Water usage associated with this Project represents a 0.26% increase in total system usage when compared to SJW's pre-drought 2013 potable water production.
 The increased demand associated with this Project is consistent with SJW's 2015 Urban Water Management Plan, which projected a 12.3% increase in total system demand between actual 2013 demand and projected 2040 demand. - (2) SJW currently has contracts or owns rights to receive water from the following sources: - 1.
 Groundwater from the Santa Clara Valley Subbasin - 2.
 Imported and local surface water from Valley Water - 3.
 Local surface water from Los Gatos Creek, Saratoga Creek, and local watersheds - 4.
 Recycled water from South Bay Water Recycling - (3) SJW works closely with Valley Water to manage its demands and imported water needs.
 The projected water demand for this development is within previously determined growth projections for water demand in SJW's system.

 SJW is able to meet the needs of the service area through at least 2035 for average and single-dry years without a call for water use reductions.
-Valley Water has determined that water shortages would occur in the event of a multiple-dry year scenario with or without this project and are evaluating supply projects and programs to minimize the need to call for water use reductions.
-After evaluating the estimated increase in total system demand summarized in this Water Supply Assessment and based on both the SJW and Valley Water Urban Water Management Plans, SJW has determined that there is sufficient water available to serve the Garden Gate Tower Project.
+The impact of this Project is not consequential since it is located in a zone with many water supply inputs.
+SJW has the capacity to serve this project through buildout based on SJW's current water supply capacity and Valley Water's proposed water supply projects.
+According to Valley Water, it is pursuing water supply solutions to ensure that no more than 20 percent conservation will be required during any future drought, and SJW is committed to working with Valley Water to meet future demand and mitigate future shortages.
+After comparing the estimated increase in total system demand associated with this Project to water supplies, based on both the SJW and Valley Water Urban Water Management Plans, SJW has determined that the water quantity needed is within projections of normal growth and there is sufficient water available to serve the City View Plaza Project.